 The same is true of television.
 Episodes penned by Michael Imperioli are significant because, well, he’s Michael Imperioli, the only Sopranos cast member who really contributed when it came to scriptwriting.
-In fact, he somewhat mirrors his own character, Christopher, who has scriptwriting aspirations of his own.
+In fact, his life somewhat mirrors his own character, Christopher Moltisanti, who has scriptwriting aspirations of his own.

-Nevertheless, episodes written by Imperioli usually aren’t all that noteworthy.
-Season four’s “Christopher” is generally considered the worst hour of the entire show.
-But I would not specifically blame this on Imperioli; after all, the writing itself isn’t the problem.
-More likely it is David Chase’s auteur presence never allowing for an underling, especially one as unproven as Imperioli, to handle any important material.
-As a result, the events that transpire in an Imperioli episode tend to be a bit dry — inconsequential for inconsequentiality’s sake.
+Nevertheless, episodes written by Imperioli usually aren’t all that noteworthy — season four’s “Christopher” is generally considered the worst installment of the entire show.
+But I wouldn’t specifically pin the blame on Imperioli; after all, the writing itself isn’t the problem.
+More likely it’s the auteurist presence of series creator David Chase, who never allowed an underling, especially one as unproven as Imperioli, to handle any important material.
+As a result, the events that transpire in “The Telltale Moozadell” tend to be a bit dry — inconsequential for inconsequentiality’s sake.

-What can you expect from an Imperioli episode then?
-Not a whole lot of Christopher, actually.
-The majority of the episode focuses on Tony’s romance with Gloria and AJ’s suspension from school.
+What is to be expected in an Imperioli episode?
+Surprisingly, not a whole lot of Christopher.
+The majority of the episode focuses on Tony’s burgeoning romance with Gloria Trillo and AJ’s boneheaded suspension from school.
 Neither of which, I might add, are all that compelling.

-I’m sorry, but I find Gloria Trillo to be extremely unlikable.
-She’s a smoke show, sure, but I’m not a fan of her seductive negativity.
+Credit to actress Annabella Sciorra for (purposely) making Gloria so unlikable.
+She’s a smoke show, sure, but her seductive negativity is absolutely repulsive.
 Give me Irina or Svetlana any day.

-Maybe it’s because Tony was already sleeping with Irina when the series began that it was easier to accept.
-Maybe it’s because Irina was, in a sense, more innocent.
-Whatever it is, we never were witness to the beginnings of their relationship.
-On the other hand, the courtship between Tony and Gloria is ugly and sinful — more adulterous, as ironic as that sounds.
-“The Telltale Moozadell” is a continuation of their liaisons from last episode.
+Tony was already sleeping with Irina when the series began, which is why their affair was much easier to accept.
+We never were privy to the beginnings of their relationship.
+On the other hand, the courtship between Tony and Gloria is wicked as sin — more adulterous, as ironic as that sounds.
+“The Telltale Moozadell” is a continuation of their flirtations from last episode.
 The natural next-step: tantric sex at the zoo.

 AJ vandalizing the school, and his subsequent non-punishment, is not too dissimilar from his trials and tribulations in “Meadowlands” and “Down Neck.”
-Meanwhile, sister Meadow is falling deeper and deeper in dummy love with Jackie Jr. “The Telltale Moozadell” also takes its name from the Poe term paper that Jackie gets Meadow to do for him.
+He’s elated to find out that his status on the freshman football team allows him to dodge the consequences of his actions.
+Meanwhile, sister Meadow is falling deeper and deeper in dummy love with Jackie Jr. She’s so head over heels that she even does his homework for him (a term paper on Edgar Allan Poe).

 But when I come back to this episode, the storyline that resonates the most is Carmela’s.
 Taking place on her birthday, the gifts she receives from her family prove to be selfish and thoughtless — a copy of The Matrix from AJ, two tickets to a spa from Meadow (“I got myself one too, I put it on your credit card”) and a big, guilty sapphire ring from Tony.

--The first band to play at the Crazy Horse are called Miami Relative.
-Pretty good sound, sort of a cross between Mazzy Star and Liz Phair.
-But would Hesh Rabkin agree?
+- Chris gifts Adriana her own night club, of which she’ll be the manager and event organizer.
+The first band to play at the Crazy Horse is called Miami Relative.
+Pretty good sound, sort of an imitation of Mazzy Star and Liz Phair.
+Hesh Rabkin gives them a “meh” rating.

-- A funny, random exchange – Jackie: “You know who my father was?”
+- A funny, random exchange – Jackie Jr.: “You know who my father was?”
 Matush: “The golfer?
 U.S. Open?”

-- Bocelli’s “Con te partirò” is heard during Carmela’s birthday party.
+- Bocelli’s “Con te partirò” is once again heard in the background, this time during Carmela’s birthday party.

-“Hey, snakes were fucking themselves long before Adam and Eve showed up, T.”
+- “Snakes were fucking themselves long before Adam and Eve showed up.”